The latest hot export to China? Safety standards17th Jun '16

 “China is a difficult market as the standards are not always clear and easy to find.
 Also the rules change frequently,” Shaikh says.
 “So this does take some work from our side.”

 The Yoomi bottle is British-made, in Dartford, Kent, making it attractive for both countries.
 At the press of a button, it warms milk from fridge temperature to breast-milk temperature in 60 seconds, so a crying baby can be fed fast – a huge advantage for tired new parents.
 Shaikh, an engineer, developed the patent after becoming a father.

-China and Korea account for 50 per cent of Yoomi’s turnover, which stood at £600,000 last year and is expected to reach £850,000 this year.
-Shaikh hopes for a further uptick from the relaxation of China’s one-child policy.
-“I expect a bounce in births to 20m a year from about 16m now,” he says.
+China and Korea account for 60 per cent of Yoomi’s turnover, which stood at £720,000 last year and is expected to reach £850,000 this year.
+A planned expansion into India could see those revenue figures double.
+“India will be about the same size as China, for us,” he says.

 Shaikh came across his Asian customers when he was exploring expansion at trade shows in Europe and found a lot of interest from the region.
 Yoomi went to Korea in 2013 and China a year later.

 He has learnt a lot about Korean expectations.
 “After quality assurance, we had to think about the language and instructions on the packs.
 What level of detail should we go into?”

 Korean customers expect a level of service way above that demanded in the UK.
 “It is common to expect free service; by which they mean ‘stuff’.
 We had to price in spares.”

 Dr Shaikh also had to get used to haggling.
 “We spent three months negotiating the price.
 I finally learnt not to be upset by that.”